About Baltic Worlds

 Translator Brian Manning Delaney has developed the Style Guide, based on a modified version of the Chicago system.

-The illustrators for this large format journal include both young as well as established artists.
+The illustrators for the journal include both young as well as established artists.

 In addition, there are a large number of illustrators, writers, and researchers who contribute or have contributed to the magazine in various ways.